 Chemical Etch Wet Bench / Industrial Fume Hood

 - Medical device stent polishing and deburring of stainless steel and cobalt chrome

 - Industrial, aerospace and medical device stainless steel passivation per ASTM A967

 - Printed circuit board and silicon semiconductor photoresist stripping using chemistry like ACT970 etch residue remover and others

 - Medical device electropolishing of titanium (Ti) or nickel titanium (nitinol) which requires exhausting using a fume hood

 Since fume hoods are made from highly customizable materials like polypropylene, stainless steel, and PVDF, as well as Teflon® / PFA, and ECTFE (HALAR®), Best Technology is able to easily build a fume hood to fit customer-specific wet chemical process and lab requirements.

 Ready to expand your wet chemical processing capabilities?
-To get your project started, contact a fume hood expert at Best Technology to discuss your project and receive a free quote.
+To get your project started, contact an industrial fume hood expert at Best Technology to discuss your project and receive a free quote.